amosproj/amos2022ws02-automotive-test-app/README.md

 ### Windows:

 - Install Android Studio
-- Install GitForWindows/cmder or another terminal capable of executing bash scripts and git
+- Install cmder (other terminals capable of executing bash scripts and git on windows are not supported)
+- MAKE SURE JAVA_HOME IS SET UP IN YOUR PATH

 ### Mac:
 #### M1 or newer: